bduggan/raku-map-leaflet/README.md

 There are default values for many of the leaflet objects, in an attempt to make common cases work more easily out of the box.

+When creating layers, markers, icons, etc., methods named `add-*` are provided with convenient interfaces.
+For more control, use the `create-*` methods, which pass the options to the constructor for the corresponding object.
+For instance, `add-marker` is a convenient way to add a marker, while `create-marker` calls the constructor for `Map::Leaflet::Marker`, adds it to the layers of the map, and returns it.
+In other words, `create-geojson-layer` is equivalent to `add-layer(Map::Leaflet::GeoJSON.new(|%options))`.

+See the `eg/` directory for more examples.

 METHODS
 =======